Text by CLOT Magazine

 Borovaya continues by explaining that the first element is the visual part and drama with the heroines who are experiencing the crystallization of the body and consciousness.
 The second is the musical part, with the third being a beautiful light, almost recreating a Rembrand-like aesthetics.
 The combination of these three volumes creates the desired effect on the viewer.

-After the performance, Borovaya continues telling us that the substance stays on the performer’s body ‘as an invisible, thin but perceivable layer that makes them feel its action under the clothes as the environment changes and that It takes about three hours for the substance to fully evaporate.
+After the performance, Borovaya continues telling us that the substance stays on the performer’s body ‘as an invisible, thin but perceivable layer that makes them feel its action under the clothes as the environment changes and that It takes about three hours for the substance to evaporate fully.
 A completely outer bodily experience beyond what the mind can imagine.